quiltdata/quilt/docs/advanced-features/sso-permissions.md

 ![admin UI for setting SSO permissions mapping](../imgs/admin-sso-config.png)

-{% hint style="info" %}
-Roles used by configuration can't be removed or renamed.
+> NOTE: Roles used by configuration can't be removed or renamed.
-{% endhint %}

-{% hint style="info" %}
-The user who sets the configuration will never have their admin flag revoked.
+> NOTE: The user who sets the configuration will never have their admin flag revoked.
-{% endhint %}

-{% hint style="info" %}
-After configuration is set, any user who logs in via SSO can't be manually assigned roles or admin permissions.
+> NOTE: After configuration is set, any user who logs in via SSO can't be manually assigned roles or admin permissions.
-{% endhint %}

 ## Configuration